SciCatProject/backend/docs/developer-guide/authorization/authorization_datasets.md

   - isPublished = true
   - ownerGroup is one of the groups that the user belongs
   - accessGroups are one of the groups that the user belongs
-  - _sharedWith contains the user's email_ (obsolete, it will removed)
+  - _sharedWith contains the user's email_ (obsolete, it will be removed)
 - Owner
   - ownerGroup is one of the groups that the user belongs
 - Any